 We have audited the accompanying consolidated balance sheets of Clean Energy Fuels Corp. and subsidiaries ("the Company") as of December 31, 2007 and 2008, and the related consolidated statements of operations, stockholders' equity and comprehensive (loss) income, and cash flows for each of the years in the three-year period ended December 31, 2008.
 In connection with our audits of the consolidated financial statements, we also have audited the related financial statement schedule.
 We also have audited the Company's internal control over financial reporting as of December 31, 2008, based on criteria established in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
-The Company's management is responsible for these consolidated financial statements and financial statement schedule, for maintaining effective internal control over financial reporting, and for its assessment of the effectiveness of internal control over financial reporting.
-Our responsibility is to express an opinion on these consolidated financial statement schedule and an opinion on the Company's internal control over financial statement schedule and an opinion on the Company's internal control over financial statement schedule and an opinion on the Company's internal control over financial statement schedule and an opinion on the company's internal control over financial statement schedule and an opinion on the Company's internal control over financial statement schedule and an opinion on the Company's internal control over financial statement schedule and an opinion on the company's internal control over financial statement schedule and an opinion on the company's internal control over financial statement schedule and an opinion on the company's internal control over financial statement schedule and an opinion on the company's internal control over financial statement schedule and an opinion on the company's internal control over financial statement schedule and an opini
+The Company's management is responsible for these consolidated financial statements and financial statement schedule, for maintaining effective internal control over financial reporting, and for its assessment of the effectiveness of internal control over financial reporting, included in the accompanying Management's Report on Internal Control Over Financial Reporting.
+Our responsibility is to express an opinion on these consolidated financial statements and financial statements schedule and an opinion on the Company's internal control over financial reporting based on our audits.